Our Modern English Country Kitchen

 I knew that I wanted something subtle in color but big in texture.
 Brian kept saying ‘but there is no color in the kitchen!!’ whenever I showed him the design plan, and I promised him that because it’s so small, a lot of color would make it look even smaller and busier.
 Remember the more contrast you have in a room the busier it is and the smaller it will look.
 However contrast in texture in a neutral color palette adds depth – which makes it look bigger.

-We went with the subway tile idea, but used a 2×6 handmade tile in a light gray instead of the simpler white version.
+We went with the subway tile idea, but used a 2×6 handmade tile in “weathered white” instead of the simpler white version.
 It is from Cle tile and I can say that it is ABSOLUTELY stunning.

 It might be my favorite element in the kitchen.
 It’s warm and full of texture, but visually it’s so quiet.
 And it makes the kitchen feel bigger because it reflects so much light all day.
 I’ve caught myself so many tiles saying under my breath, oh my god that tile is so pretty.
 The total cost of the tile was $1598, including overage, which I think it actually GREAT considering the impact it has.